linemaster2/discord-selfbot-chatbot/README.md

 You can find the original module on this [link](https://www.npmjs.com/package/node_characterai), even though I didn't really modify anything.

+!!!
+THIS BOT WILL NOT WORK RIGHT OUT OF THE BOX; EDIT STUFF IN CONFIG.JSON SUCH AS CHARACTERID, CHARACTERAITOKEN, DISCORDTOKEN AND THE CHANNELID !!!

 Example how the bot looks like:
 ![Very epic bot](https://cdn.discordapp.com/attachments/838173242124402708/1170625193274769458/image.png)